 Amazing food and restaurant discoveries don’t always have to be made whiletraveling overseas in a foreign country.
 Your own home town could have some unknown dining treasures that are waiting to be discovered; it just takes a little extra effort to find them.

-The internet provides an endless amount of information at our fingertips, so start by poking around on and restaurant review sites.
+The internet provides an endless amount of information at our fingertips, so start by poking around on local food blogs and restaurant review sites.
 You could also find a stranger on the street and ask them what their favorite local restaurant is; you could be pleasantly surprised.